Stanley T. Adams: Korean War

-After World War II, he served in Japan as part of the Allied occupation force.
+After World War II, Adams served in Japan as part of the Allied occupation force.
 In July 1950, shortly after the onset of the Korean War, he was sent to South Korea as a sergeant first class with Company A of the 1st Battalion, 19th Infantry Regiment, 24th Division.

 In late January 1951, the Eighth Army, of which Adams' unit was a part, launched a counteroffensive against Chinese forces.
 Company A established a position south of Seoul near Sesim-ni on February 3, and Adams' platoon set up an outpost on a ridge 200 yd forward of the rest of the company.
 At about 11:00 that night, enemy troops assaulted and pushed back the companies to either side of Company A, leaving the unit surrounded on three sides.
 Two hours later, in the early morning of February 4, Adams' forward platoon was attacked by about 250 soldiers.
 After 45 minutes under intense machine gun and mortar fire, the platoon withdrew to the main company position.

 Seeing that the opposing force could only be routed by close quarters fighting, Adams led 13 men from his platoon in a bayonet charge against approximately 150 enemy soldiers.
 He continued to fight in hand-to-hand combat for nearly an hour, despite being shot in the leg and knocked off his feet four times by grenades, until the hostile force began to retreat.
 When orders came for his battalion to withdraw, he stayed behind to provide covering fire.
 Adams was subsequently promoted to master sergeant and awarded the Medal of Honor for his actions during the battle.
 The medal was formally presented to him by President Harry S. Truman in a July 5, 1951, ceremony at the White House.